Abigail Klein Leichman

 Whether you are interested in history or recreation, architecture or high-tech, synagogues or gay bars, Tel Aviv has you covered.

-And even though a recent survey found Tel Aviv ranks as the world’s most expensive city to live in, visitors will find plenty of things to do in Israel’s second largest city that don’t cost a single shekel.
+And even though a 2021 survey found Tel Aviv ranks as the world’s most expensive city to live in, visitors will find plenty of things to do in Israel’s second largest city that don’t cost a single shekel.

-Below are 18 absolutely free things to do in Tel Aviv.
+Keep reading to discover 18 absolutely free things to do in Tel Aviv.

 1. Beaches